Quench, the TRWA Trade Magazine

 I wrote the copy for, as well as designed the two page spread above.
 You’ll notice that the black box graphics here are National Oceanic Atmospheric Administration (NOAA)-made.
 Their images are free to use and they want them to be circulated far and wide.
 I decided to stick with their prebuilt graphic blocks to get across some great information.
 I’d already written all the copy on the rest of the page, so finding some relevant, high quality copy in those graphics was another bonus.
 The free-form of the hurricane (which I downloaded from Freepik, then colorized in Photoshop), helps to make this page visually interesting as well as topical.
 What could’ve been a boring listical comes alive with color and depth.

-The work I’m most proud of in this issue are simple pages like our President’s Message and the Letter from the TRWA Executive Director.
+The work I’m most proud of in these issues are simple pages like our President’s Message and the Letter from the TRWA Executive Director.
 These are included in every issue, and don’t lend themselves to any sort of graphics or visually interesting look.
 I decided to make the spreads typography driven and have a splash of our water influence.
 The main audience for our trade magazine are our rural water and wastewater members and they read Quench cover to cover.
 Making these recurring spreads into something I love visually was an important baseline for me.

 As a magazine nerd, getting to design an entire 32-page publication was one of my favorite projects in my career.
 Trade magazines have a reputation for being a decade or so behind the most popular publications, but as the art director I decided the conventions of trade design don’t have to dictate what I want my content to look like.
 My focus in this issue was readability, standardization of text and a TRWA “look,” and a focus on really great content that our readers would love.
 We’ve received a ton of great feedback in return.